xunuo/dnspod-api/README.md

 ## How to get token

-Before everything you must get the login token.
+First of all, you should get the login token.

 > Dnspod.cn : https://support.dnspod.cn/Kb/showarticle/tsid/227
 > Dnspod.com : https://www.dnspod.com/docs/info.html#get-the-user-token